-In August 2016, the FASB issued ASU 2016-15, "Statement of Cash Flows (Topic 230) - Classification of Certain Cash Receipts and Cash Payments," which clarifies eight specific cash flow issues in an effort to reduce diversity in practice in how certain transactions are classified within the statements of cash flows.
-This ASU is effective for the Company January 1, 2018 with early adoption permitted.
-Upon adoption, the ASU requires a retrospective application unless it is determined that it is impractical to do so for which it must be retrospectively applied at the earliest date practical.
-We will adopt the standard effective January 1, 2018.
-Upon adoption, the Company does not anticipate significant changes to the Company's existing accounting policies or presentation of the consolidated statements of cash flows.
+In August 2016, the FASB issued ASU 2016-15, "Statement of Cash Flows (Topic 230) - Classification of Certain Cash Receipts and Cash Payments," which clarifies eight specific cash flow issues in an effort to reduce diversity in practice in how certain transactions are classified within the statement of cash flows.
+This standard is effective for financial statements issued by public companies for annual and interim periods beginning after December 15, 2017.
+These changes became effective for the Company's fiscal year beginning January 1, 2018 and have been reflected in these consolidated financial statements.
+Retrospective adoption of ASU 2016-15 did not have a material impact on the Company's presentation of the consolidated statements of cash flows